 Chief Conrad says Straman has received nine commendation letters, including a situation where he provided life-saving measures to a stabbing victim.

-No arrests have yet been made in connection with the shooting.Grab the FREE WDTN News App for iPhone or Android.
+No arrests have yet been made in connection with the shooting.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.